microsoft/WhatTheHack/015-Serverless/Coach/Solution-03.md

 Create 4 secrets with their respective values: computerVisionApiKey , eventGridTopicKey , cosmosDBAuthorizationKey ,blobStorageConnection.
 ```
-(IMPORTANT: you still have to configure the RBAC for the Function to be able to read from the Keyvault using a Managed Identity)
+(IMPORTANT: you still have to configure the RBAC for the Function to be able to read from the Key Vault using a Managed Identity)